-Tracking the market will also keep you updated to the condition of influx of the same apps of your interest.
+Tracking the market will also keep you updated on the condition of the influx of the same apps of your interest.
 You will get to know about super app designs, marketing, pricing models and of course, new app ideas.
-The research will answer various questions related to the ranks, user needs, people ratings, consistent use, competitive advantage, in-app purchases, advertisements etc.
+The research will answer various questions related to the ranks, user needs, people ratings, consistent use, competitive advantage, in-app purchases, advertisements, etc.

 You must figure out what people are actually interested in and the kind of apps they prefer to download.
 Don’t go behind your illusions and build an app that you think will be successful unless your app is backed by data and research.
 Once you feel you know the market enough, you must go ahead and explore some of the potential ideas to your benefit.
 Just remember; never rush through the research period as it is here you build the foundation of a successful app.

 Will you stand out in the market?
 For that, you need to look at the Top Apps chart as it will reveal whether the hit apps contain the app of your preferred genre or category.
 If yes, there is a chance to excel.
 If no, you should keep your search on.
 Following the footsteps of successful apps can be a great move as there is already some popularity in the same type and a prevalent customer base.

 You don’t have to guess as to which idea will click.
 People are generally so driven with their ideas that they forget to consider the market ladder.
 The idea must be embraced by the market, not the individual alone.
 Forget this rule and you are bound to make major errors.
 Originality is not the rule of thumb; you must go for the tried-and-tested.
 Learn from the market.
 Don’t make the same mistakes again and again and fall behind in the app game.